dbirman/jlg/readme.md

 # JGL

+## UNDER CONSTRUCTION

+Note: we're currently (as of 12/6/2019) updating this for Heroku

 ## Installing JGL

 Instructions:

-(1) Clone or fork the master repository:
+(1) Clone the master repository:

 ```
   git clone https://github.com/dbirman/jgl
 ```

-(2) Download Node (if you do not already have it.
-Install NPM (node package manager).
-See https://www.npmjs.com/get-npm for instructions.

-(3) If any packages are missing, download the following NPM packages by running the following lines of code inside your jgl directory.
+(2) Install Node.js (comes with npm)

+(3) In the jgl directory, run:

 ```
-  npm install express --save
-  npm install socket.io --save
-  npm install mturk-api
+  npm install
 ```

-You may have some other NPM dependencies that you have to install (e.g. mkdirp, helmet)
+This will install into the folder `jgl/node_modules` some other NPM dependencies that you have to install (e.g. socket.io, express, jsonfile, mkdirp, helmet)

 ## Running JGL